Fish quota when travelling from Norway

 Documentation requirements for fish export

-When bringing fish out of the country, you, as a traveller, must be able to document that the fish was caught through a registered tourist fishing camp.
+When bringing fish out of the country, you as a traveler must be able to document that the fish was caught under the supervision of a registered tourist fishing enterprise.
+The export documentation must be issued to each individual tourist angler who is taking fish out of the country.

-• The individuals listed in the document must be present when the fish is exported from the country.
+It is not permitted to issue documentation to groups.
+The person named in the document must be present when the fish is taken out of the country.

 Exceptions